josephxbrick/documentorganizer/README.md

 This symbol has two text overrides.
 Both will be populated by the plugin.

 * `<calloutListNumber>` This override displays the callout number
-* `calloutListDescription>` This override displays the callout description
+* `<calloutListDescription>` This override displays the callout description

+## The callout-description group

+The plugin needs to know where you want the description listing to appear in the artboard.
+It expects the artboard to contain a group called `<calloutListingGroup>` that cont a rectangle called `<calloutGroupRect>`.
+Each time the plugin is run, it will delete all callout-description elements from the group will popoulate the group with new instances.
+Again, see the [sample sketch file](tocsample.sketch) included in this repository for an example.

 ## Auto-numbering of the callouts